stolostron/capacity-planning/README.md

 # ACM Capacity-planning
-Our goal is to helps to create Capacity recommendation for ACM and Capacity recommendation for ACM Observability only.
+Our goal is to help to create capacity recommendation for ACM and capacity recommendation for ACM Observability only.
 Need for capacity planning greatly varies.
 It depends on the scenario as explained below: